fralalonde/grunner/README.md

 As the state of the service is backed by a database it is persistent, meaning that scripts, results and errors will not be lost across server restarts.
-Caveat: Restarting the server while batches are running will leave these batches in the 'Executing' status forever.
+Caveat: Currently, restarting the server while batches are running will leave these batches in the 'Executing' status forever.

 ## Application design
 Grunner is a primarily a Spring Boot WebMVC application.